JunkyDeLuxe/angular4-starter/README.md

 SASS only.
 Using bootstrap alpha v4.
 Using ng-bootstrap official using bootstrap v4.
+Using postcss in order to postprocesses css rules.
 Modals component example from home page using ng-bootstrap modules.
 ```